jeromekelleher/sc2ts/README.md

 Sc2ts stands for "SARS-CoV-2 to tree sequence" (pronounced "scoots" optionally) and consists of

-1. A method fo infer Ancestral Recombination Graphs (ARGs) from SARS-CoV-2 data at pandemic scale
+1. A method to infer Ancestral Recombination Graphs (ARGs) from SARS-CoV-2 data at pandemic scale
 2. A lightweight wrapper around [tskit Python APIs](https://tskit.dev/tskit/docs/stable/python-api.html) specialised for the output of sc2ts which enables efficient node metadata access.
-3. A lightweight wrapper around [Zarr Python](https://zarr.dev) which enables convenient and efficient access to the full Viridian dataset (alignments and metadata) in a single file using [VCF Zarr specification](https://doi.org/10.1093/gigascience/giaf049).
+3. A lightweight wrapper around [Zarr Python](https://zarr.dev) which enables convenient and efficient access to the full Viridian dataset (alignments and metadata) in a single file using the [VCF Zarr specification](https://doi.org/10.1093/gigascience/giaf049).

 Please see the [preprint](https://www.biorxiv.org/content/10.1101/2023.06.08.544212v2) for details.